SICSoftwareGmbH/chatgpt-gitlab-codereview/readme.md

 ## License

-This project is licensed under MIT License.
+This project is released under the [MIT License](https://opensource.org/licenses/MIT).